-On the way out of Old Town, I scratch my head to make sure it is still there, and, it is.
+On the way out of Old Town, I scratch my head to make sure it is still up there, and, thankfully,it is.

-I’m on my way soon for Belize and Ecuador.
-Home is wearing thin and I wake up each morning with itchy feet.
+I’m on my way soon for Belize and Ecuador and wake up each morning with itchy feet.

 There aren’t many rides on this Midway but those that are here give kids a thrill.